Kw126/national_infrastructure_project_database/docs/README.md

 ## Database Creation
 -Run the database schema to create all required tables.
--Load sample data including projects, provinces, contractors, and assignments.
+-Load sample data including projects, provinces, contractors, and budget.
 -Ensure parent tables (like provinces and contractors) are loaded before child tables.
 -Create a JSON file with at least 5 Planned projects.
 -Create an XML file with at least 5 In-Progress projects.